Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: Introduction

-The technical core of Theorem~\ref{Fdet-thm-overall} (discussed in Section~\ref{Fedge-migrate-sec-det}) is a derandomization of concentration bounds for polynomials.
-This is based on constructing a potential function to serve as a pessimistic estimator for the bad event that the polynomial deviates significantly from its mean.
-We briefly summarize our method here.
+The technical core of Theorem~\ref{Fdet-thm-overall} (discussed in Section~\ref{Fedge-migrate-sec-det}) is a derandomization of polynomial concentration bounds.
+This is based on a potential function which serves as a pessimistic estimator for the bad event that the polynomial deviates significantly from its mean.
+To summarize briefly, consider a polynomial $S(x_1, \dots, x_n)$ and independent Bernoulli random variables $X_1, \dots, X_n$, and let $Y = S(X_1, \dots, X_n)$.
+Many concentration bounds (for polynomials or for sums of independent random variables) are based on applying Markov's inequality to the random variable $Y^w$ for some suitably large (polylogarithmic) value of $w$.
+Thus, a natural potential function to bound the random variable $Y$ would be $\Phi(X_1, \dots, X_n) = \bE[Y^w]$ --- here, $\bE[Y^w]$ represents the \emph{conditional} expected value of $Y^w$, given that certain input values have been fixed.

-The most natural choice for a potential function bounding a polynomial random variable $Y = F(X_1, \dots, X_n)$ would be $\Phi(X_1, \dots, X_n) = \bE[Y^w]$ for some suitably large (polylogarithmic) value of $w$.
-The random variable $Y^w$ (via Markov's inequality) is the basis for many of the concentration bounds on polynomials and sums of independent random variables.
-When $Y$ is the sum of independent random variables (i.e. $F$ is a linear function) then an method of Alon \& Srinivasan \cite{alon-srin} uses the conditional expectation of $Y^w$ as a potential function.

-When $F$ is linear, we can compute $\bE[Y^w]$ via a dynamic program.
-When $F$ is non-linear, there does not appear to be any way of computing $\bE[Y^w]$ exactly, and so we cannot use it in the algorithm.
-Instead, we will use an approximation $\bE[Y^w] \approx (\bE[Y] + u)^w$, where $u$ is a lower-order error term; we use the potential function $\Phi(X_1, \dots, X_n) = (\bE[Y] + u)^w$, which can be computed.
+When $S$ is non-linear, it appears to be impossible to efficiently compute $\bE[Y^w]$, so it cannot be used directly as a potential function.
+We use an alternative potential function in this situation; although the precise formula is complex, we can sketch the intuition behind it.
+The quantity $Y^w = S(X_1, \dots, X_n)^w$ can be regarded as a polynomial, in which the highest-degree terms correspond to sets of $w$ \emph{disjoint} monomials of $S$.
+In the cases of interest to us, these dominate the lower-degree terms.
+We therefore use as our potential function

+where $\hat \delta$ is a crude upper bound on the lower-degree monomials, which, crucially, does not depend on the values of $X_1, \dots, X_n$.
+This potential function $\Phi$ \emph{can} be computed efficiently.

-This approximation is only accurate when the partial derivatives of $F$ are relatively small.
-This brings us to our second key idea: in parallel to maintaining concentration bounds for $F$ we will maintain concentration bounds for all its derivatives.
+This approximation is only accurate when the partial derivatives of $S$ are relatively small.
+Thus, in parallel to maintaining concentration bounds for $S$, we will maintain concentration bounds for all its derivatives.
 These partial derivatives are themselves polynomials applied to independent input variables, so this procedure must be repeated recursively.
-Each stage of the recursion incurs a small error term, which are all compounded.
+Each stage of the recursion incurs a small error term.
 Keeping track of all these concentrations (in a mutually dependent way) is the most technically challenging part of our derandomization.

-These concentration inequalities for polynomials have become a useful tool for randomized algorithms and probabilistic combinatorics; we hope that our derandomization method can turn them into a useful tool for deterministic algorithms as well.